chickenfingerwu/sh-balance-calculation/README.md

 the data that needs processing - `Balance` records - into partitions based on its ID.
 Here I use serial ID  for the `Balance` table, which makes it much easier to partition.
 After partitioning the data, we continue breaking data down into batches, this is so that in case of huge partition size, we won't overload the database.
-In code, I set default batch size to 500 (just an arbitrary number, need further research to find optimal batch size) which means Postgres will execute 500 queries in batches (per partition) at a time in order to do our calculation.
+In code, I set default batch size to 500 (just an arbitrary number, need further research to find optimal batch size) which means Postgres will execute 500 queries in batches (per partition) concurrently in order to do our calculation.

 All of this needs to be executed inside transactions with row-level locking so as to prevent concurrent write that can happen during our update.